Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 1:30-2:00 PM

-REGISTRATION AND BADGE PICKUP
+REGISTRATION & BADGE PICKUP

 2:00-3:20 PM